Alternative Credit Options

 UBC offers non-conventional ways to advance your sustainability learning while gaining academic credit.
 Browse the list below to explore these alternative credit options, such as courses which integrate experiential education at the UBC Farm and opportunities for students to develop their own sustainability-oriented course.

-UBC SEEDS (Social Ecological Economic Development Studies) is Western Canada’s first academic operational program that combines the energy and enthusiasm of students, the intellectual capacity of faculty and the commitment and expertise of staff to integrate sustainability on campus.
+UBC SEEDS Sustainability Program is Western Canada’s first academic operational program that combines the energy and enthusiasm of students, the intellectual capacity of faculty, and the commitment and expertise of staff to integrate sustainability on campus.
 Using the campus as a living lab, the SEEDS program brings undergraduate and graduate students, faculty and staff together to work collaboratively on applied, accredited research projects that address real-life campus sustainability issues.

 As an initiative within Vancouver’s Campus City Collaborative (C3), CityStudio Vancouver aims to provide students and faculty from Vancouver’s six post secondary institutions the opportunity to collaborate with each other and with the City of Vancouver on real-world projects that implement Vancouver’s Greenest City 2020 Action Plan.
-In addition to this core studio course, a number of partner courses from the 6 campuses will simultaneously engage the theme, share research and work, and participate in events.
 The CityStudio aims to be an energetic hub and center for sustainability education in Vancouver by creating the world's most innovative inter-institutional campus-city collaboration for learning and implementation of urban sustainability strategies.
 The project and course work emphasize sustainability leadership, social enterprise, education of change managers and the development of green business.

 UBC students are encouraged to apply.